Discover Free Texas Marriage Records: License Lookup Resource

 The Harris County Clerk’s Office (Houston) also provides standard and certified copies of vital documents to the public.
 Note that you do have to set up an account in order to login and order copies of documents.
 A copy of a certified document costs $5 plus $1 per page.

-A certified copy of a marriage license (with watermark) can be ordered online, by mail or in-person, but keep in mind that copies with a raised seal of certification must be purchased in person.7
+To get a certified copy of a Harris County marriage license (with watermark), these can be ordered online, by mail or in-person, but keep in mind that copies with a raised seal of certification must be purchased in person.7

 Harris County Clerk’s Office